angrybacon/doomsday-wiki/markdown/articles/2023/07/04/4seasons.md

 ### Round 5 &mdash; Gazzola on RUG Delver 1-2

-A well known Canadian Threshold player, I'm not happy about the matchup but hopefully the carpets can help.
+A well known Canadian Threshold player, I'm not happy about the matchup but hopefully the Carpets can help.

 #### Game 1

 I keep a land-heavy hand and main phase fetch on my turn 1 to play around :card[Stifle].
-My opponent :card[wasteland]s me and plays a :card[tarmogoyf] a couple of turns later.
+My opponent :card[wasteland]s me and plays a :card[Tarmogoyf] a couple of turns later.
 I win at the last possible turn with a Veil-protected Doomsday + Cycler.